chaolinhan/Actor_Pattern_PDP/README.md

 # Parallel Design Pattern coursework Part Two
 Squirrel infection simulation using actor pattern
-# Getting srarted
+# Getting started
 - [Overview](#Overview)
 - [Build and Run](#Build-and-Run)

 # Overview
-This is a program that implements actor patterm to solve squirrel infection dynamics.
+This is a program that implements actor pattern to solve squirrel infection dynamics.
 Actor pattern code is included in `lib/`.
 ## File structure
 ```
 .